-Our firm handles cases arising from motor vehicle accidents involving cars, pedestrians, bicyclists, motorcyclists, buses, and trucks.
+- Motor Vehicle Collisions: Our firm handles cases arising from motor vehicle accidents involving cars, pedestrians, bicyclists, motorcyclists, buses, and trucks.
 Serious injuries may be sustained in a motor vehicle accident.
 This is especially true for pedestrians, bicyclists, and motorcyclists because there is no buffer between these people and the force of a larger vehicle in the event of a collision.
 Truck accidents also can have devastating consequences for people in smaller vehicles.
 In most cases, you will need to show the negligence of someone else to recover damages.
 This involves proving that the defendant needed to meet a certain standard of care, but their driving fell short of that standard.
 Their careless driving also must have led directly to the accident and injuries.

-The doctrine of sovereign immunity protects government entities from being sued, except in situations in which they have expressly consented to being sued.
+- Government Negligence: The doctrine of sovereign immunity protects government entities from being sued, except in situations in which they have expressly consented to be sued.
 There are situations involving accidental harm that allow a victim to bring a lawsuit against a government entity.
 However, there are special rules that you will need to follow if you are suing a local, state, or federal government entity.
 The Arizona Tort Claims Act specifies certain rules that you must follow related to filing a claim against the state government.
 If you believe that a state entity is responsible for your injuries, you will need to file a written claim within 180 days of an accident.
 Our Phoenix personal injury attorney can assist you with this process.
 The claim needs to describe what happened, explain how you were injured, state the amount of money that you are seeking, and provide facts to support the medical losses that you are claiming.

-A victim may be able to recover damages if they were injured on someone else’s property.
+- Premises Liability: A victim may be able to recover damages if they were injured on someone else’s property.
 You can sue a property owner or occupier for premises liability if you can prove that the defendant knew or should have known about the dangerous property condition that caused your injuries.
 Dangerous property conditions that could support a lawsuit include broken stairs, potholes, slippery floors, poor lighting, broken bumpers, open wells, and broken railings.
-In most cases, we will need to investigate whether the owner had the requisite actual or constructive notice of the dangerous condition, such that it can be held responsible.
+In most cases, we will need to investigate whether the owner had the requisite actual or constructive notice of the dangerous condition such that it can be held responsible.

 Discuss Your Case with a Skilled Personal Injury Attorney

 Insurance companies and their attorneys often look for possible ways to avoid paying a claim.
 It is important to talk to an experienced personal injury lawyer in the Phoenix area before you talk to an insurer for any other party.
 If you were injured in an accident in Maricopa County, Freddy Saavedra can advise you on whether you have a claim.
-Call us at 602-753-8917 or contact us online for a free consultation.
+Call us at 602-878-6625 or contact us online for a free consultation.